bparanj/crystal/electronics/book/basics/basic-units.md

  The work done or energy transferred in a circuit.
    - **Unit**: Joule (J)
    - **Formula**: \( E = P \cdot t \), where \( P \) is power in watts, \( t \) is time in seconds.

-These basic units of measurement are essential for describing and analyzing the behavior of electronic circuits.
-They serve as the foundation for all calculations and designs in electronics.